torrvision/torrvision.github.io/tvg_db/_news/best_4yp_project.md

 year: "2024"
 title: "Mind Foundry Prize for Best Project"
 timestamp: "20240807"
-news_content: "TVG's Undergraduate Project Won Mind Foundry Prize for Best Project in Information Engineering"
+news_content: "TVG's Undergraduate Project Won Mind Foundry Prize for Best Project in Information Engineering, Check it out the paper <a href=https://torrvision.com/clip_as_rnn/> CLIP as RNN </a>"
 show_on_index: "true"
 ---